rajndev/calculator-app/README.md

-# React JS Demo Calculator App
+# React Demo Calculator App

-This is a React JS demo calculator app built to demonstrate my working knowledge of React JS.
+This is a demo calculator app built to demonstrate my working knowledge of React.

 # Screenshot